 My friend and former teammate, Pavle Jovanovic, called me one day, speaking Gibberish.
 I could not understand anything he said.
 He got so frustrated he hung up the phone.
 I sat at home and every day I told myself to find him some help.
 May 3, 2020, I received the news that he hung himself at his family's business.

-Pavle’s and Steve' s deaths along with so many others made me realize many of us Bobsledders are struggling with CTE related symptoms.
+Pavle’s and Steve' s deaths along with others made me realize many of us Bobsledders are struggling with CTE related symptoms.
 Pavle was our version of Superman; he was in stage 4 CTE and couldn't even speak clearly.
 I filed a class action lawsuit in hopes of finding help for all the athletes in need and to protect young and upcoming athletes in the sport.
 I filed for TRANSPARENCY, because none of us were warned about the long-term cognitive issues of participating in the sport – not just the threat of crashing – I’m talking about the simple nature of the sport that jumbles the brain inside the skull.

 The diagnosis of CTE in my sport has become our common thread.
 This is a global issue that is being ignored and swept under the carpet.
 The New York Times broke the story with an article called “Sled Head” (https://www.nytimes.com/2020/07/26/sports/olympics/olympics-bobsled-suicide-brain-injuries.html).